Dante-Cadiz/lemon-qualitycontrol/README.md

 As such, I incorporated Scikit's utility for calculating class weights for the model to favour the minority class, and passed these calculations into the model using the class_weights hyperparameter, then performed hyperparameter optimisation with the Keras Tuner using these class weights, and ran the model with the same class weights.
 This iteration of the model performed successfully, with an average F1 score of 0.96, as well as 99% recall on the bad quality class.
 It exceeded the predetermined thresholds for both recall on bad quality lemons and overall accuracy.

 V5 - Late in development, I realised a possible issue with the previous models, relating to the dataset itself.
 Upon analysing average images, I noticed circular patterns in the centre of the average image for those lemons labelled bad quality.
 I had initially hypothesised that these circles signified blemishes, but later I came to hypothesise that these may have in fact been the pedicels of the lemons.
+The pedicel of the lemon is simply the part of the fruit which once connected it to the tree it grew on, and not an indicator of quality one way or another, and as such having the model possibly identifying pedicel areas of images as a factor to predict class on was problematic.
 The second dataset which contained majority lemons labelled as bad quality was different to the first dataset in that it contained lemons photographed from many angles, including those in which the pedicel was pointed frontward in the direction of the camera.
 The first dataset only contained images in which the pedicel was at the side or obscured entirely.
 As such, I added a further data cleaning step to remove the images from the second dataset that were tagged as having a prominent pedicel, and combine those that were not with the first dataset.
+This

-## Dashboard Design
+## Dashboard Design and Features

-* List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
+### General application design and home page

+### Presentation of data visualisation plots

+### Lemon Quality Assessor tool

+### Lemon Image Cleaner tool

+### Project Hypothesis

+### Machine learning performance evaluation